al-sh/al-sh/README.md

 Previously, I worked a lot on major projects in Sber, MTS.
 I also worked with smaller banks and IT companies.
 Now I develop VTB finance services working at Innotech.

-I like to share my experience and knowledge.
-Previously, I did this only in the format of personal mentoring.
-I have recently grown up and am helping Sergey Dmitrievsky (60k subscribers on YouTube) in building the best frontend development course.
-I have 2 roles in the course.
-The first is an expert, I record some videos (for example, how to do homework correctly).
-The second is the chief curator, effectively leading several streams of 100+ students to their dream of flying into IT in the near future.

 *   🌍  I'm based in Russia
 *   ✉️  You can contact me at [a@shirochkin.ru](mailto:a@shirochkin.ru)
    ### Skills